AIR MEDICAL PILOT STANDARDS

 • 200 hours of nighttime flying

 Similar to many workplace policies for EMS organizations, pilots also have standards when not on the job that must be maintained in order to fly.
 Bottle to throttle time is a phrase that has become a mainstay in the aviation industry and is important for you as the flight paramedic to know.
 Bottle to throttle time is the minimum time requirement (8 hours) a pilot must have between completing their last alcoholic drink and flying an aircraft.
-Their alcohol limit must be under 0.04 as tested with a breathalyzer or a urine specimen.
+Their blood alcohol level must be under 0.04 as tested with a breathalyzer or a urine specimen.
+Random drug testing is also done on a regular basis.

 Air Medical pilot training is typically general air medical operations, but further training required will vary depending on the location of the air medical program where the pilot will be operating the aircraft.
 An example would be mountainous terrain orientation and training versus a flattened landscape closer to sea level with artificial obstructions such as office buildings and radio towers.
 Instruction is specific to the operation of the airframe (what kind of helicopter), safety issues with the local environment they operate in, and special training in the interactions with local EMS agencies and hospitals.
 Some of their specific areas of training include: